markgbeckett/jupiter_ace/centipede/README.md

 Finally, write a new tape image from EightyOne with your modified version of the game and enjoy.

-# Guilding the Lilly
+## Guilding the Lilly

 Having completed the updates to Centipede, Dave Curran asked if it would be possible to use a joystick without having to manually select it during the game.
 Ideally, if the player pressed Fire to start the game, then the joystick would be selected.

 I thought about this for a while.
 The issue is that, for some models, if no joystick interface is present, then port 1 will report the value 20h, which is the same as if Fire is pressed.

-To work around this, I decided to add a test, when the game starts, to read port 1 a few successive times to see if the value 0 was is ever read.
+To work around this, I decided to add a test, when the game starts, to read port 1 a few successive times to see if the value 0 is ever read.
 If it is, I assume a joystick interface is present and it is possible the player will want to use a joystick to play the game.
 If 0 is never read, then I assume no joystick interface is present (though will still let the player manually select joystick controls while playing the game).

 The extra code (written in Forth) was relatively straightforward to write.
 However, I kept falling foul of Colin's security features.
-Whenever I tried to `REDEFINE` a word (using `13FD EXECUTE <WORD>`), the machine would crash.
+Whenever I tried to `REDEFINE` a word (you need to use `13FD EXECUTE <WORD>` as the `REDEFINE` is overloaded), the machine would crash.
 I assume this is an obscure bug which means you cannot redefine a word from the dictionary in ROM.

 In the end, I decided to also rewrite the Forth wrapper code, but without the security features, and to add the joystick check to that.

 The Forth source of the game is stored in [centipede.fs](centipede.fs).
 This is the Forth wrapper code used in the Minstrel 4th/ Minstrel 4D version of the game.
-Note that, while the Forth code makes space for the machine-code part of the game, it does not include the machine code.
+Note that, while the Forth code makes space for the machine-code part of the game, by `ALLOT`-ing space in the pameter field of `DATA`, it does not include the machine code.
+You need to load this separately -- for example, using `BLOAD`.

 The Forth source is mostly as Colin wrote for the original game.
 However, Colin created a sequence of three title screens for the game, using both the Ace's mosaic graphics and inverse-video characters.
-These are not easy to encode in an ASCII file, so I have changed how these screens are displayed, using a short machine-code routine that reads a 1D array of bytes entered into the dictionary using `,C`.
+These are not easy to encode in an ASCII file, so I have changed how these screens are displayed, using a short machine-code routine that reads a 1D array of bytes entered into the dictionary using `C,`.
 Also, the status messages that say "Press Enter to Start" are no longer displayed in inverse video: you could manually edit these, once entered into the Minstrel 4th, if you wanted.

 You can load the Forth source into a Minstrel 4th (with the [USB keyboard interface](https://peacockmedia.software/RC2014/minstrelkb/)) or a Minstrel 4D, sending the source code over ther serial interface.
 On a Minstrel 4D, it will take around 20 minutes to load the whole program: though, you then need to load the machine code (e.g., using `3C5C 0 BLOAD`).